timothoms/oskarthoms.net/consulting.md

 * Transparency and reproducibility of quantitative analyses

-* Substantive interests in issues of human rights, justice and public policy
+* Substantive interests in issues of human rights, justice and public policy in Canada and globally

 * Methodological interests in quantitative measurement, survey data and computational social science